RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 The site relative URL to the Web socket handler.

 * **WebSocketHost**
 An explicit WebSocket host URL.
 Useful if you are running on HTTP2 which doesn't support WebSockets (yet) and you can point at another exposed host URL in your server that serves HTTP1.1.
 Don't set this unless you have to - the default uses the current host of the request.
+Example: `wss://localhost:5200`

 * **FolderToMonitor**
 This is the folder that's monitored.
 By default it's `~/` which is the Web Project's content root (not the Web root).
 Other common options are: `~/wwwroot` for Web only, `~/../` for **the entire solution**, or `~/../OtherProject/` for **another project** (which works well for client side Razor).